 UK Stocks-Factors to watch on March 17

-March 17 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 75 points higher on Tuesday, according to financial bookmakers.
+March 17 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 75 points higher on Tuesday, according to financial bookmakers with futures up 3.8% ahead of cash markets open.

+* STOBART: Infrastructure group Stobart STOB.L said on Tuesday additional liquidity is likely to be required due to the disruption to its aviation business, especially the London Southend Airport, as the coronavirus crisis hammers airport traffic.

+* CONTOUR GLOBAL: ContourGlobal GLO.L on Tuesday reported a 15.2% rise in annual adjusted core earnings as it benefited from the sale of a 49% stake in a portfolio Spanish solar power assets and said it was cancelling a project in Kosovo that was to have been its last coal investment due to political barriers.

 * ECONOMY: Britain's economy looks on track to grow by the smallest amount since the financial crisis this year as the coronavirus outbreak threatens to drag major economies into recession, the British Chambers of Commerce said.